-- Avoid sex or other intimate contact if you or your partner have new skin lesions, fever, swollen lymph nodes or otherwise suspect exposure to hMPXV.
+- Don’t have skin-to-skin contact such as through sex or other intimate contact if you or your partner have symptoms of monkeypox.
 Condoms do not prevent the spread of the virus (but do prevent spread of other infections).

-- Avoid contact with materials such as bedding that have been used by someone infected with hMPXV.
+- Wear gloves when handling materials such as bedding that have been used by someone with the virus.

-- Wash hands thoroughly if you have contact with someone with hMPXV.
+- Wash hands thoroughly if you have contact with someone with monkeypox.

-- If you get symptoms, isolate yourself at home until you can connect with a health care provider.
-Follow these guidelines while you are waiting to get tested or for results.
+- If you get symptoms, stay home until you can connect with a health care provider.

 - Advice for social gatherings like raves, parties, clubs and festivals.

 Vaccines are available and are effective at protecting people against monkeypox before exposure.
 It can also help prevent disease or make it less severe after exposure.
 The CDC recommends the vaccine be given within four days of exposure to prevent onset of the disease.
 It is also recommended up to 14 days after exposures to reduce the symptoms.

 OHA Expanded JYNNEOS vaccine eligibility as of 9/14/22 to include: